KarkAngelo114/Neurex/README.md

 - this trainable neural network library doesn't rely on any dependencies.

 - doesn't have any other dependencies to install along with Neurex

-- Neurex doesn't have any other utilities, especially when extracting data to use for training.
-You would need to do it manually before feeding it to the network.

 - when saving models, it is in the form of JSON file.
 You can view the contents of your actual model, and though it is in human-readable form, it should not be modified.
 Attempting to do so will cause consequences (eg: incorrect predictions, shape-related erros, etc.).